Donald Glover and Phoebe Waller-Bridge Team Up for 'Mr. & Mrs. Smith' - TheNewsTrace

-Donald Glover and Phoebe Waller-Bridge will probably be placing a brand new spin on “Mr. and Mrs. Smith” for New Regency and Amazon Prime Video.
+Donald Glover and Phoebe Waller-Bridge might be placing a brand new spin on “Mr. and Mrs. Smith” for New Regency and Amazon Prime Video.
 The sequence, which relies on the 2005 hit New Regency movie, is due in 2022.

 made the announcement by way of social media, posting a video to Instagram Tales with particulars of the venture.
 Amazon Studios head Jennifer Salke additionally posted the information of the brand new present to her Twitter account on Friday.